oerc-music/meld-cli-tools/notes/20190208-solid-server-install-run.md

     $ DEBUG=solid:* npx solid start

-If using a self-signed certificate (i.e., one not trusted by the host system certificate root), use one of the following commands instead:
+If using a self-signed certificate (i.e., one not trusted by any configured host system root certificate), use one of the following commands instead:

     $ ./node_modules/solid-server/bin/solid-test start